Zepbound vs. Mounjaro: What is the difference?

 As a diabetes medication, Mounjaro is more likely to be covered than Zepbound, given the exclusions plans like Medicare have regarding weight loss drugs.
 However, if you are taking Mounjaro off-label for weight loss, and you don’t have type 2 diabetes, you may have a tougher time getting it covered by your plan.
 As with Zepbound, you can ask your healthcare provider to submit an appeal or prior authorization on your behalf to your insurance company requesting that they cover it.

 Mounjaro is indicated for blood sugar control in people with type 2 diabetes.
-Zepbound is indicated for chronic weight management in individuals with a body mass index (BMI) of:
+Zepbound is indicated for weight loss and chronic weight management in individuals with obesity or overweight.
 Both medications should be used with diet and exercise.

-While both medications offer a safe and effective treatment, not everyone is a good fit for Zepbound or Mounjaro.
+While both drugs offer a safe and effective treatment, not everyone is a good fit for Zepbound or Mounjaro.
 In particular, people with Multiple Endocrine Neoplasia syndrome type 2 (MEN 2), a personal or family history of medullary thyroid cancer, or a known allergy to tirzepatide should not take either medication.

 Additionally, some people may be at increased risk of experiencing serious side effects while taking Mounjaro or Zepbound.
 This includes people who have: